Save big this Presidents Day on online courses and gadgets from the CNN Store

 On top of the already discounted prices, you can save an extra 15% on the Gear + Gadgets section with code "PREZDAY15" and an additional 60% off online courses with code "PREZDAY60."
 These extra discounts will run until midnight on February 19.

 This sale makes it even more affordable to learn a new skill or save big on tech gadgets.
-Below, we've outlined a few of our favorite products and courses that are available at even better prices.
+Below, we've outlined a few of our favorite products from the store.
 But check out store.cnn.com to see everything that's on sale.

 Gear and gadgets